canjs/can-meetup/index.md

 ## Meetup Content

-At meetups, we'll go over how to build things and use certain features of CanJS.
-Here's what we've done in past meetups.
+At meetups, we&#39;ll go over how to build things and use certain features of CanJS.
+Here&#39;s what we&#39;ve done in past meetups.

 ### Building TodoMVC